|

 HAWKFISH

-Hawkfish get their name from the way they sit completely still on the reef, then swiftly swoop down on a suitable prey as it passes by.
-They belong to the Cirritidae family which has over 30 different species around the world, although spotting the differences between some of them, especially on a dive, takes some doing.
+Hawkfish belong to the Cirrhitidae family, which has over 30 different species around the world – although spotting the differences between some of them, especially on a dive, can take some doing. |

 With a small, stout body and comparatively large head, their distinguishing features are all to do with colour and pattern: spots, stripes and freckles.
 They all have tiny frills (or cirri) on their dorsal fins and just behind their nostrils.